mcantcode/IP-Geolocation-Logger/README.md

 # IP Geolocation Logger

-A script that logs geolocation data and sends it to a [Discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) using a Roblox executor.
+A script that logs geolocation data and Roblox account information, then sends it to a [Discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) using a Roblox executor.

 ## Showcase